By Ashok Prasad, Founder, Niyyam

 - ₹5,000 invested every month

-- Units are purchased regularly
+- Units purchased consistently

-Key Benefits:
+Key Benefits

-- Builds discipline
+- Builds financial discipline

 - Enables rupee cost averaging

-Important Insight:
+Important Insight

-- SIP is the most effective method for long-term wealth creation
+SIP is the most effective method for long-term wealth creation.

 What is SIP in Mutual Funds?
 A Complete Beginner’s Guide (2026)